kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Functions
-Named functions should have no space between the function name and open paren for the parameter list.
+Named functions should have no space between the function name and opening paren for the parameter list.
 Anonymous (unnamed) functions should have one space between `function` and the opening paren.
 This way, anonymous functions will appear like "functions with no name".

 ```js
 // bad